 What Is Precipitated Withdrawal?

-The symptoms themselves are the same as the symptoms of natural withdrawal from opioids, but might come on more quickly.
+The symptoms themselves are the same as the symptoms of natural withdrawal from opioids—when a person abruptly stops taking the drug—but these might come on more quickly.

 What Medications Can Trigger Precipitated Withdrawal?

-Precipitated withdrawal is associated with opioid use disorder and a class of medications called opioid antagonists.
+Precipitated withdrawal is associated with opioid use disorder and medications for addiction treatment.
 Three common drugs might trigger precipitated withdrawal.

-This medication was designed to rapidly and temporarily stop opioid overdoses, so the individual suffering the overdose has time to receive emergency medical treatment.
-Naloxone binds to opioid receptors and forces opioids off the receptors.
+Naloxone (Narcan) is an opioid antagonist that binds to opioid receptors in the brain and blocks the effects of opioids of misuse like fentanyl and heroin.
+It rapidly reverses the life-threatening effects of an opioid overdose so the person has time to receive emergency medical care.
 The half-life of this medication is far less than that of many full opioid agonists, so the effect is temporary.

 Naltrexone is not prescribed to stop overdoses.
 Instead, it is taken regularly to prevent intoxication or euphoria in the event of a relapse.

 Naltrexone binds to the opioid receptors in the brain for either hours or days, depending on the dose and formula.
-If the individual relapses and takes opioids, they will not experience positive sensations or sedation while naltrexone is active in the body.
+If the individual relapses and takes opioids, they will not experience the pleasurable effects or sedation while naltrexone is active in the body.

 To start naltrexone treatment, a person must completely stop taking any opioid, including buprenorphine or methadone.
 If opioids are still in the bloodstream, naltrexone will stop all their effects on the brain, which can induce precipitated withdrawal.

-Doctors who prescribe buprenorphine treatment for opioid use disorder note the importance of ensuring an individual has stopped taking opioid drugs like heroin long enough before beginning treatment to avoid precipitated withdrawal.
+Doctors who prescribe buprenorphine treatment for opioid use disorder stress the importance of ensuring an individual has stopped taking opioid drugs like heroin or prescription painkillers long enough before beginning treatment to avoid precipitated withdrawal.